jlangr/ccode2/classes.md

 ## What *Should* a Class Contain

-You could conceivably lump together your system's entire set of methods into a single class.
+You could conceivably lump together your system's entire set of methods into a single class&mdash;a monolith.
 You could, similarly perversely, create a separate class for each and every method.
 Both are outrageous ideas, though I've done the former for very small systems, and perhaps the second isn't so outrageous for some Smalltalkers.

 Classes provide ways to help you keep your sanity as your system grows.
 Without sensible organization, you will: